ohager/nanoflux/_posts/2016-07-05-fusion-api.md

  - `subscribe()`, which connects components to listen to changes on this store (the same as in *nanoflux*)

 <a name='createFusionator'></a>
-__`createFusionator( descriptor, namespaces )`__
+__`createFusionator( descriptor, namespace? )`__

 Creates a Fusionator with optional namespace.

 The *descriptor* is a JSON object containing the Fusionators available functions.
-The method __must__ return a JSON object, which is/will be part of the application state.
+The method __must__ return a JSON object or a [A+ compliant](https://promisesaplus.com/) Promise in case of [asynchronous actions](http://ohager.github.io/nanoflux/docs/2016/06/11/nanoflux-fusion.html#asynchronous).
+The passed object will become part of the application state then.
 Each function of a Fusionator has the following signature

 {% highlight javascript %}
 function(previousState, argumentList)